mprevot/ReviewNdepend/README.md

 Ndepend is very powerful, very much customizable, and very much lightweight unlike resharper, which is appreciable.
 The UI has recently improved, though Ndepend requires some time to learn what we need and how to use it, hopefully Ndepend's website is clear and full featured, as well as its Pluralsight formation that I recommend for a quickstart.

 Potential of Ndepend is quite huge, and it will require some time and practice to get the best of it.
+There is a learning process.
+And understanding data, creating data from Ndepend, and using it in a relevant way is also part of another learning process, the one of improve ourself as a software engineer.

+Ndepend can be used in different ways: to _see_ how is the software, to _see_ how the developers are improving (and if it's relevant to do so: cf. ROI), to request the developers to reach a certain quality standard (quality gates), is can be used to improve the architecture and the code crafting, and the multiple documents creation and exportation are useful for enterprise communication.

 Ndepend's audience is definitely middle-senior, lead, architects, as well as more business close people.